felixfaire/Cinder-ARKit/README.md

 The functionality of this cinder block tries to stay fairly close to the original API so you can find more top level info of what ARKit provides here https://developer.apple.com/arkit/

 ### - ARKit Session
 This is the primary interface to ARKit.
-Creat one in your app by initialising it with an ARTrackingConfiguration (Orientation only, WorldTracking or WorldTrackingWIthHorizontalPlaneDetection).
-Calling run() on the Session will cause it to update in the background.
-You can pause the session by calling pause().
+It wont do anything until you call runConfiguration() with a SessionConfiguration, this specifies whether you want WorldTracking, OrientationTracking, PlaneDetection etc.

 ### - AR Camera View and Projection matrices:
 These allow you to track your phones real world 3D position and orientation in virtual 3D space.
 All matrix translation units are in real world meters.

 ### - Anchors:
-You can add tracked 3D positions (including their orientation) to your scene relative to the current camera position.
+You can add tracked 3D positions (including their orientation) to your scene relative to the current camera position (or straight in AR world coordinates).
 (These points will be updated / adjusted behind the scenes by ARKit to provide the most coherent / accurate spatial model).

 ### - PlaneAnchors: